tidymodels/recipes/tests/testthat/_snaps/basics.md

       recipe(HHV ~ not_nitrogen, data = biomass)
     Condition
       Error in `recipe()`:
-      x misspelled variable name or in-line functions detected. i The following function/misspellings was found: `not_nitrogen`. i Use steps to do transformations instead. i If your modeling engine uses special terms in formulas, pass that formula to workflows as a model formula (`?parsnip::model_formula()`).
+      x Misspelled variable name or in-line functions detected. i The following function/misspelling was found: `not_nitrogen`. i Use steps to do transformations instead. i If your modeling engine uses special terms in formulas, pass that formula to workflows as a model formula (`?parsnip::model_formula()`).